Version Control for Spatial Workflows

 gdf = gdf.to_crs(target_crs)

-invalid_count = (~gdf.is_valid).sum()
+invalid_count = int((~gdf.is_valid).sum())

 gdf.geometry = gdf.geometry.buffer(0)

-# Deterministic output pathing
+# Deterministic output pathing so the commit references a stable artifact.

-out_path = output_dir / f"field_export_{timestamp}.gpkg"
+out_path = output_dir / f"field_export_{stamp}.gpkg"

 gdf.to_file(out_path, driver="GPKG", layer="incident_assets")